grscheller/scheller-linux-archive/grokScala/README.md

 was executed.
 Though the  return value of `dog` is indead `()`.

 ## 5. Scala oop: [oop](oop/)
 Exploring Scala OOP features.
-When OOP works, it is not bad.
-I just don't<br>
+When an OOP model fits the problem, it is not<br>
-like it when it handcuffs me.
+bad.
+I just don't like it when it handcuffs me.

 ## 6. Parallelism with Scala: [parallelism](parallelism/)
 Exploring multithreading/concurrent constructs in Scala.

+It seems that Actors from the Scala standard library have been dropped in<br>
+favor of akka Actors.
+Also, the standard library now has a Promises<br>
+implementation, which is very different that the one removed from Scalaz.